-Design will also have to take account of the site's topography and trees on and around the site, with a focus on the promotion of biodiversity as Thorpe wooded ridge is identified as part of a green infrastructure corridor in policy 1 of the Joint Core Strategy.
+Design will also have to take account of the site's topography and trees on and around the site, with a focus on the protection of geodiversity and the promotion of biodiversity as Thorpe wooded ridge is identified as part of a green infrastructure corridor in policy 1 of the Joint Core Strategy.
 The development must not have a negative impact on views to and from the ridge.